-Uniaxial compression tests, containing the complete loading response beyond compressive failure, so called post-failure tests, were carried out on 15 water saturated specimens of intact rock from borehole KFM02A in Forsmark, Sweden.
-The cylindrical specimens were taken from drill cores at three depth levels ranging between 333-334 m, 527-529 m and 705-708 m.
-Moreover, the rock type was medium-grained metagranite (-granodiorite).
-The wet density of the specimens was determined before the mechanical tests, from which the elastic properties, represented by Young's modulus and the Poisson ratio, and the uniaxial compressive strength were deduced.
+Uniaxial compression tests, containing the complete loading response beyond compressive failure, so called post-failure tests, were carried out on 10 water saturated specimens of intact rock from borehole KFM05A in Forsmark.
+The cylindrical specimens were taken from drill cores at two depth levels ranging between 326-328 m and 560-561 m.
+Moreover, the rock types were medium-grained granite.
+The elastic properties, represented by Young's modulus and the Poisson ratio, and the uniaxial compressive strength were deduced from these tests.
+The wet density of the specimens was determined before the mechanical tests.
 The specimens were photographed before and after the mechanical testing.

-The measured densities of the water saturated specimens were in the range 2,650-2,660 kg/m3 and had a mean value of 2,655 kg/m3 and the peak values of the axial compressive stress were in the range 145.4-226.9 MPa with a mean value of 208.7 MPa.
-The elastic parameters were determined at a load corresponding to 50% of the failure load and it was found that Young's modulus was in the range 71.7-78.6 GPa with a mean value of 75.8, whereas the Poisson ratio was in the range of 0.16-0.26 with a mean value of 0.22.
+The measured densities for the water saturated specimens were in the range 2,650-2,660 kg/m3 and had a mean value of 2,652 kg/m3.
+The peak values of the axial compressive stress were in the range 227.9-269.3 MPa with a mean value of 249.3 MPa.
+The elastic parameters were determined at load corresponding to 50% of the failure load, and it was found that Young's modulus was in the range 75.5-82.9 GPa with a mean value of 78.1 GPa, whereas the Poisson ratio was in the range of 0.16-0.28 with a mean value of 0.22.
 It was seen from the mechanical tests that the material in the specimens responded in a brittle way.